- What is responsive web design?

 Image source: Home Depot

 Home Depot, a home appliances retailer, provides a smooth journey on their adaptive website version.
-Such feature, as location sharing, shows mobile shoppers the nearest store.
+Such a feature, as location sharing, shows mobile shoppers the nearest store.
 The adaptive website design also includes product details and access to real-time store inventory.

 Image source: Corcoran